Minimax Pocket 110 EE Camera

 The Minimax does not have a mechanical frame counter.
 The clear plastic window in the camera back is used to view the 110 film cartridge frame numbers.
 This is the modern version of the red window.
 Notice a red curved line on the camera top, with the letter L at its tip.
-This fancy feature is the shutter release lock - to prevent unintentional exposures.
+Turning the shutter release button in the direction of the arrow will lock the shutter release preventing unintentional exposures.

 The lens focusing ring is engraved in meters and feet.
 I really like the large and comfortable wind knob and shutter release button.

-This is how I bought this camera - with lens cap and case, in unused condition.
-Unfortunately I did not receive an instruction book, or other papers that might give additional information on the camera's origins.
-I was told by the seller, who brought this camera from Japan, that the Minimax Pocket 110 EE was not imported to the United States.
+This is how I bought this camera — with lens cap and case, in unused condition.
+Unfortunately I did not receive an instruction book or other papers that might give additional information on the camera's origins.
+I was told by the seller, who brought this camera from Japan, that the Minimax Pocket 110 EE was not imported into the United States.

 There is very little information written in English about the Minimax 110.
 I know of only two sources.
 One source is the Sub Club Web site.
 See the links page for a link to the Sub Club.
 The other source is the book Spy Camera by Michael Pritchard and Douglas St. Denny, published by Classic Collection Publications, 1993.